Paul Hogan: Personal life

-Hogan and his first wife, Noelene Edwards, married in 1958.
+Hogan and his first wife, Noelene (née Edwards), married in 1958.
 They separated and divorced in 1981 and remarried less than one year later.
 A second divorce, initiated in 1986, was considered one of Australia's ugliest celebrity divorces.
 Hogan married his Crocodile Dundee co-star Linda Kozlowski in 1990.
-He has five children with his first wife and one with his second wife.
+He had five children with Noelene (sons Brett, Clay, Scott, and Todd and daughter Lauren) and one son with Kozlowski (Chance).
 In October 2013, Kozlowski filed for divorce from Hogan, citing irreconcilable differences, with the divorce finalised in 2014.

-Paul Hogan has five sons (Brett, Clay, Scott, Todd, and Chance) and one daughter (Lauren).

-Todd Hogan is the father of TV presenter Mylee Hogan and her brother Jake Hogan.
+Todd Hogan is the father of television presenter Mylee Hogan and her brother Jake Hogan.

 Tax problems

 From February 2003 until all charges were dropped in November 2010, Hogan faced a series of legal issues while under investigation by the Australian Taxation Office (ATO) for tax evasion.

 His legal troubles were made public in 2007 when Hogan was named as one of a group in connection to an AU$300 million Australian tax fraud investigation called Operation Wickenby, investigating 23 companies for allegedly using overseas companies to hide income.
 In July 2008, Hogan commented to Network Ten that he had "paid plenty of tax" in Australia and that he had nothing to fear from the ATO investigation.

 In October 2008, Hogan scored a major victory in his tax fight with the Australian Crime Commission, who were forced to pay up to an estimated AU$5 million for legal bills dating back to 2006 and were required to return seized personal financial documents that they had admitted were irrelevant.
 Hogan had not been charged in connection with the investigation, which began in 2003.

 On 18 June 2010, in the Australian High Court, Hogan lost a long-running legal battle to keep the contents of his tax documents secret, paving the way for details of his offshore accounts to be published.
 Earlier the same year, Australian media reported that the Australian Crime Commission was in the final stages of preparing to lay criminal charges of tax evasion against Hogan, film producer John Cornell and their accountant Anthony Stewart, who it suspected channelled millions of dollars from the proceeds of the film Crocodile Dundee and other films into offshore tax havens.
 The release of the documents was expected to help finalise the Tax Office's case.

 On 20 August 2010, Hogan returned to Australia to attend his mother's funeral.
 Upon arrival, he was issued a Departure Prohibition Order by the ATO, which prevented him from leaving the country until his alleged tax debt was paid or settled.
 The nation's tax office said he owed taxes on AU$37.5 million of undeclared income.
 On 3 September, Hogan was granted permission to return to the U.S. through an agreement between his lawyers and Australian tax officials.
 Hogan continued to deny any wrongdoing.